LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/getstartedtutorial/intents_cv_domain.png">

-5. Adding the Cross-vertical starter pack provides you with a robust, trained domain with several intents designed to quickly get you up and running.
+5. Adding the Cross-vertical pre-built domain provides you with a robust, trained domain with several intents designed to quickly get you up and running.
 Take some time to look at the intents provided along the left side.
 Clicking any of them displays the intent name and its training phrases, which can be modified to suit your specific needs.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/intents_cv_domain2.png">